Thushardm/AdvancedMusic/README.md

-The aplication designed is C# and SQL, originally designed as a DBMS Project.
+The application designed in C# and SQL, originally designed as a DBMS Project.
-Contributors: Vinayak Rajput, Thushar DM, Sudeep Patil, Vevoto Nyenkha